Creamen/git-sensible/README.md

 - Developers exclusively commit to `master`.
 - Each commit is production-ready.
 Ergo, no commit ever breaks the build.
 - The model employs **release engineers**, who have specific rights –
-    - Branch off `release` branches, which are then sent to production
+    - Create `release` branches, which are sent to production
     - Cherry pick commits from `master`.
 Useful for bugs.
 - **Multiple productions** can be simultaneously hosted and debugged.